Fredric Rosemore Low Vision Educational Grant

 Award and Eligibility

 The Rosemore Low Vision Educational Grant(s) are intended to increase interest and reward excellence in the field of low vision for faculty at North American schools and colleges of optometry.
-One, $2,000 grants, will be awarded in 2017.
+One, $1,000 grant, will be awarded in 2017.

-The Educational Grant(s) may be used to provide care, to support personnel, to provide equipment or to fill any other need in the field of low vision as identified by the institution and consistent with the AAOF mission.
-Grant funding will be made by the AAOF directly to the institution or the affiliated foundation based on the institution’s proposal of use consistent with the AAOF mission.
-Unique, innovative, and non-repetitive proposals are encouraged.
+The educational grant may be used to provide care, to support personnel, to provide equipment or to fill any other need in the field of low vision as identified by the institution and consistent with the AAOF mission.

-A one-page progress/results report must be submitted to the AAOF within one year of the award or the applicant and/or institution become ineligible for funding subsequent years.
+A one-page progress/results report must be submitted to the AAOF within one year of the award.

 A list of past recipients and projects appear at the bottom of this page.

 Deadline August 15, 2017

 - A one page essay on thier commiment to low vision.

 - A CV with appliacnt's education, clinical, research, and employment experience in PDF form.